Risk Factors for Prostate Cancer

-- Lifestyle - Certain lifestyle habits may have a connection to men getting a more aggressive prostate cancer.
+- Lifestyle - Certain lifestyle habits may have a connection to men getting a more aggressive type of prostate cancer.
 Eating too much saturated fat (i.e. red meats and dairy) and not enough fruits and vegetables can put men at a slightly higher risk, as can being obese (very overweight).
 Smoking tobacco is another factor to consider.
 Although smoking has not been linked to getting prostate cancer, research has shown that it may contribute to the increased risk of dying from prostate cancer.

 The presence of one or more risk factors does not mean that you will definitely develop prostate cancer.
 It’s a good idea, however, to have regular prostate cancer screenings, especially when risk factors are present.
 Currently, prostate screening is recommended for men ages 55 to 69.
 Your doctor can help you determine when to begin prostate cancer screening given your personal history and risk factors.
 While screening tests cannot prevent prostate cancer, it is possible to achieve a better outcome after treatment, if detected early.